Functional/Structural Bodywork

 HEALING

 A foundational quality of living systems is that they are in disequilibrium, a state facilitating adaptation and the emergence of new forms.
 Functional Bodywork utilizes this quality of living things to add energy that increases the potential for change.
 Optimization is uniquely individual, encompassing physical, emotional, and psychological factors, as well as historical contingencies and goals, and is consequently elusive, with the goalposts continually moving.
-However, incremental improvements in optimization are usually readily identified which, when treated, result in quite dramatic extensions of functional scope.
+However, incremental improvements in optimization are usually readily identified that, when treated, result in quite dramatic extensions of functional scope.

 PERFORMANCE